Tensions rise as Trump threatens military force against protesters

 "The president just used a Bible and one of the churches of my diocese as a backdrop for a message antithetical to the teachings of Jesus and everything that our church stands for," she said.

-The nation has been roiled by violence over the death of Floyd for nearly a week.
-The protests come after years of seeking police reforms over repeated cases of minorities dying in police custody, and at a time when the country is already reeling from the coronavirus outbreak and the Depression-level unemployment.
+For nearly a week since Floyd's death, largely peaceful protests by day have turned to chaos at night.
+Many express frustration that after years of seeking reforms, minorities still suffer and die in police custody.
+With so many aspects of society and the economy disrupted by the coronavirus pandemic, people are demanding fundamental changes, nationwide.

-"We have been sitting on a powder keg for some time and it has burst," said Philadelphia Police Commissioner Danielle Outlaw, whose officers have made hundreds of arrests.
+"We have been sitting on a powder keg for some time and it has burst," Philadelphia Police Commissioner Danielle Outlaw said.

-The president, seeking his second term in office, demanded an end to the heated protests in remarks from the Rose Garden and vowed to use more force to achieve that aim.
+The president, seeking his second term in office, vowed to use more force to stop the violence.

-If governors throughout the country do not deploy the National Guard in sufficient numbers to "dominate the streets," Trump said the U.S. military would step in to "quickly solve the problem for them."
+If governors don't deploy the National Guard in sufficient numbers to "dominate the streets," Trump said, the U.S. military would step in to "quickly solve the problem for them."

 "We have the greatest country in the world," the president declared.
 "We're going to keep it safe."